bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 Additionally, it helps if you would **assume by default that everyone is positive and professional**.
 99% of people I met so far in the open source world are nice, friendly and positive.
 They will not blame you for mistakes unless you do something malicious on purpose.
-Everyone makes mistakes so it's normal.
-So don't be shy and allow yourself to be more open!
+Everyone makes mistakes, so it's normal.
+Don't be shy and allow yourself to be more open!

-There is one way of learning this: **making mistakes**.
+There is one way of learning this in no time: **making mistakes**.
 What do you think: How many times did I say something on the internet that was stupid?
 How many typos I did?
 How many English grammar mistakes? `Millions of them`.

 One time I said on a public, recorded Prometheus Community Meeting that: